paulkarpenko/us-code-ui/uscode/title-23-highways/chapter-006-infrastructure-finance.md

 (2) **Approval or denial of application.—** — Not later than 60 days after the date of issuance of the written notice under paragraph (1), the Secretary shall provide to the applicant a written notice informing the applicant whether the Secretary has approved or disapproved the application.

-**(e) Development Phase Activities.—** Any credit instrument secured under this chapter may be used to finance up to 100 percent of the cost of development phase activities as described in section 601(a)(1)(A).
+**(e) Development Phase Activities.—** Any credit instrument secured under the TIFIA program may be used to finance up to 100 percent of the cost of development phase activities as described in section 601(a)(1)(A).

 ### Statutory Notes